 During 2014, 2013 and 2012, we amended our senior secured credit facility to extend the maturity, expand the revolver availability and reduce the interest rate spreads.
 In 2012 and 2011, we issued new Senior Unsecured Notes and Senior Secured Notes primarily to refinance outstanding bank debt.
 As a result of these financing transactions, we extended the average maturities of our debt by over six years.
-The average remaining maturity is 5.8 years as of July 2, 2015.
-As of July 2, 2015, approximately 64% of our total borrowings bear interest at fixed rates.
-The remaining 36% of our borrowings bear interest at variable rates and as such, our net income could fluctuate with interest rate fluctuations related to our borrowings.
+The weighted average remaining maturity is 5.5 years as of October 1, 2015.
+As of October 1, 2015, approximately 64% of our total borrowings bear interest at fixed rates.
+The remaining 36% of our borrowings bear interest at variable rates and as such, our net income could fluctuate with market interest rate fluctuations that could increase the interest paid on our borrowings.
 Refer to Note 4-Borrowings to the unaudited Condensed Financial Statements in Item 1 of this Form 10-Q for more information regarding the Company's borrowings.